To authenticate an API call successfully, pass a Consumer ID and digital signature in the header for every API call.

 To get the digital signature using self-written code, follow these steps:

-- Get the full URL you wish to call, including any path and query parameters.
+- Get the full URL the supplier wishes to call, including any path and query parameters.

 - Use the GET method to construct an input for the digital signature.